Optimal Information Acquisition Under Intervention: Model

 where $\theta$ is the unknown state of the economy, $a$ is the policy action of the PM, and $\epsilon$ is a zero-mean random variable, which is independent of $\theta$ and has variance $\tau^2$.
 We assume that $\theta\sim N(\bar{\theta},\frac{1}{t})$ -- that is, $\bar{\theta}$ is the mean and $t$ is the precision (the inverse of the variance) of the prior distribution of the state.
 To simplify computations we normalize the prior mean to zero, i.e. we assume $\bar{\theta}=0$.

 Before making her decision, the PM observes a private signal

 where $\eta\sim N(0,\frac{1}{h})$, and is independent of $\theta$ and $\epsilon$.
-The precision of the PM's signal is assumed exogenous.\footnote{Since in our model the PM does not use the forecaster's prediction to inform decisions, the optimal value of her signal's precision does not depend on the forecaster's signal precision (to be introduced below).
-Hence, we do not need to explicitly model the PM's information acquisition problem, and therefore we can take her precision as given.
+The precision of the PM's signal is assumed exogenous.\footnote{The justification for this assumption is that since in our model the PM does not use the forecaster's prediction to inform her decision, the optimal value of her signal's precision does not depend on the forecaster's signal precision (to be introduced below).
+Hence, we do not need to explicitly model the PM's information acquisition problem, and therefore we can take her precision as exogenously given.
 The exogenous PM's precision $h$ can be interpreted as that resulting from a prior (unmodelled) optimization problem.} Using the information in her signal, the PM makes her policy decision following the rule

 In equation (\ref{eq: PM's action}) the random variable $x$ measures the \emph{strength of intervention}.
 We assume that the value of $x$ is private information of the PM.\footnote{For example, it is typically the case that outsiders (and even insiders) to government policy-making bodies have some degree of uncertainty about upcoming policy decisions.
 As an illustration, consider monetary policy decisions: there is seldom consensus on the future path of interest rates that the Fed's policy committee will adopt, even among members of such committee.
 Therefore, it is natural to assume that the forecaster has some degree of uncertainty about upcoming policy decisions that will have an impact on the accuracy of his forecasts.} The forecaster's beliefs about $x$ are given by a probability distribution with support in a subset of $[-\bar{x},\bar{x}]$ for some $\bar{x}>0$.
 Furthermore, we assume that $x$ is independent of $\theta$, $\epsilon$ and $\eta$, and we denote its mean and variance by $\mu$ and $\sigma^2$, respectively.\footnote{The independence between $x$ and other variables is assumed mainly for analytical tractability.
 In applications it is conceivable, however, that the strength of policy $x$ may be correlated with the state of the economy $\theta$.
-For example, we would typically expect stronger monetary policy actions in the time of a financial crisis.}
+For example, we would typically expect stronger monetary policy actions in the time of a financial crisis or a period of high inflationary pressures.} Given the PM's optimal action, the outcome to be predicted by the forecaster is